raqibaqeel/Trade-Immigration-and-Exchange-Rates-in-a-Globalized-World/README.md

 ## AUTHOR		: RAQIB AQEEL
 ## DATE			: 16/11/2021
 # INTRODUCTION:
-Welcome to my capstone project on Spain Macroeconomics View (2004-2018), that is part of specialization Globalization, Economic Growth and Stability Specialization course - 2 (Two) Trade, Immigration and Exchange Rates in a Globalized world.
+Welcome to my capstone project on Spain Macroeconomics View (2004-2018), that is part of specialization Globalization, Economic Growth and Stability course - 2 (Two) Trade, Immigration and Exchange Rates in a Globalized world.

 # TASK:
  https://www.coursera.org/learn/trade-immigration-exchange-rates-globalized-world/peer/JZje8/final-presentation-peer-graded